-If you aren’t doing gifts or are only doing a few gifts, give your friends and family an alternative.
+If you aren’t doing gifts or are only doing a few gifts, give your friends and family a gift alternative.
 When they ask what your children want or need this year, be honest and tell them that you aren’t really doing many material gifts and would love to spend time with them instead.
 Suggest a trip to a museum together, or a camping weekend together in the summer, or something similar.
 Let them give the gift of an “experience” rather than a physical item.
 The benefits of this time of gift will be reaped and appreciated by you and your children for years to come!
 You could also ask for memberships to museums or other activities that you and your children can enjoy over and over.

 When Something Comes in, Something Goes Out